Rooted America: Immobility and Segregation of the Intercounty Migration Network: HYPOTHESES

-The tendency to avoiding migration between dissimilar areas, or what we call \emph{``segmented immobility,''} may not be unique to the political dimension, but would rather be a pervasive pattern arising from people's evaluation of places from various aspects.
-One of many underlying mechanisms that can lead to such a pattern is homophily within personal networks: for a wide range of social relations, people tend to connect and interact with those similar to themselves on multiple dimensions such as racial and ethnic identity, religious belief, and political ideology (\citealt{diprete_segregation_2011,leszczensky_what_2019,mcpherson_birds_2001,moody_race_2001,smith2014social}).
-Homophily can also happen across space, where people tend to live close to others with similar racial identity, economic background, or political ideas (\citealt{bishop_big_2009,massey_american_1993,intrator_segregation_2016}); and an underlying mechanism behind this residential segregation is that residents migrate towards places where her peers concentrate, but avoid destinations with distinct identities (\citealt{crowder_neighborhood_2012,massey_migration_1994,schelling_models_1969}).
-Segmented immobility can also arise in more subtle ways: even if individuals do not avoid living with dissimilar others at the micro-level, they may restrict their potential migration destinations to those that offer the lifestyle and cultural environment they are used to.
-Moving from Manhattan to rural Texas, the Yankee will miss the coffee shop at the street corner, while a Texan migrating in reverse might feel nostalgia for the country music scene back home.
-Hence, migration between rural and urban areas and across states may be disfavored.
-Racial demographics can also be a determinant of the cultural and economic conditions of a place, where a racially diversified area not only offers a diversity of cultural environment (as reflected by cuisines and music genres, for example), but also provides vital economic opportunities and ethnic capital for ethnic minorities (\citealt{fernandez-kelly_back_2008,lee_why_2017,zhou_chinatown_1992}).
-This last also suggests an economic dimension to segmented immobility, in which migration between dissimilar places is suppressed when these places have different economic structures, making it difficult for migrants to utilize human capital accumulated in their place of origin.
-As services, cultural activities, and modes of production become specialized to a local social ecology, those adapted to both producing and consuming within that ecology will find it increasingly difficult to utilize opportunities in ecologically distinct regions.
-Together, these mechanisms lead to the following hypothesis:
+Segmented immobility can also arise in more subtle ways: even if individuals do not avoid living with dissimilar others, they may exclude potential migration destinations that are not able to offer the lifestyle and cultural consumption they are used to.
+Moving from Manhattan to rural Texas, the New Yorker would miss the coffee shop at the street corner, while a Texan migrating in reverse might feel nostalgia for the country music scene back home.
+Hence, migration between rural and urban areas, and across culturally different states is likely to be disfavored.
+Racial demographics can also be a determinant of the cultural and economic conditions of a place, where a racially diversified area not only offers a diversity of cultural affordances (as reflected by cuisines and music genres, for example), but also provides vital economic opportunities and ethnic capital for ethnic minorities (\citealt{fernandez-kelly_back_2008,lee_why_2017,zhou_chinatown_1992}).
+Similarly, migrants from rural counties might find themselves excluded from jobs in urban areas because they demand skills hard to obtain in their rural hometown, potentially leading to circulation of poor rural migrants among non-metropolitan counties (\citealt{lichter_intercounty_2022}).
+These together suggest an economic dimension to segmented immobility, in which migration between dissimilar places is suppressed when these places have different economic structures, making it difficult for migrants to utilize human capital accumulated in their place of origin.
+As services, cultural activities, and modes of production become specialized to a local social ecology, those adapted to both producing and consuming within that ecology will find it increasingly difficult to utilize opportunities in ecologically distinct localities.
+Together, these mechanisms lead to the following hypotheses: